SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "type-dependent initial values.
 For more information, refer to the ABAP Keyword Documentation.
 "The following example uses a left outer join to intentionally create null values.
-For "this purpose, two demo database tables of the cheat sheet repository are cleared and "populated with specific values to visulaize null values.
+For "this purpose, two demo database tables of the cheat sheet repository are cleared and "populated with specific values to visualize null values.
 DELETE FROM zdemo_abap_tab1.
 DELETE FROM zdemo_abap_tab2.
 MODIFY zdemo_abap_tab1 FROM TABLE @( VALUE #( ( key_field = 1 char1 = 'a' char2 = 'y' )